-In my previous Excel VLOOKUP tutorial I told you that there are two ways you can use a VLOOKUP but most people know one way or the other, and only a few know both.
+In my previous Excel VLOOKUP formula tutorial I mentioned that there are two ways you can use a VLOOKUP but most people know one way or the other, and only a few know both.

 As promised here’s the second way to use it, and I call it the Sorted List version as it relies on the data in the table you are referencing being sorted.

 Note: If you haven’t read the first tutorial, then I recommend you first watch the video below from the beginning to get an understanding of how VLOOKUP works.

 Excel VLOOKUP Formula Video Tutorial

 Download the Workbook